newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-cdl.md

 ---
 urlSlug: trucking-cdl
 filename: trucking-cdl
-name: Apply for a Commercial Driver's License, if Applicable
+name: Apply for a Commercial Driver's License and Ensure Your Drivers are Licensed
 id: trucking-cdl
 callToActionLink: https://telegov.njportal.com/njmvc/AppointmentWizard
 callToActionText: Apply for My CDL
 issuingAgency: New Jersey Motor Vehicle Commission
 ---
+Every employee driving a truck needs a Commercial Driver's License (CDL).
+It's the business owner's responsibility to ensure the staff is properly licensed.
-You need a Commercial Driver’s License (CDL) if **you** plan to do any load-hauling for your business.
+You only need a CDL if **you** plan to do any load-hauling for your business.

 ---
 ### Eligibility Criteria